 This is a Study to Evaluate the Safety and Tolerability of ABL503, and to Determine the Maximum Tolerated Dose (MTD) and Recommended Phase 2 Dose (RP2D) of ABL503 in Subjects With Any Progressive Locally Advanced or Metastatic Solid Tumors

 This is a first-in-human Phase 1, single-arm, open-label, multicenter, multiple-dose, dose-escalation and dose-expansion study of ABL503 to evaluate the safety, tolerability, MTD and/or RP2D, PK, immunogenicity, preliminary antitumor activity, and the PD effect of ABL503 in subjects with any progressive locally advanced (unresectable) or metastatic solid tumors who are relapsed or refractory following the last line of treatment and have no available standard of care option.
-This study includes 2 parts: a dose-escalation part and a dose-expansion part.
+This study includes 3 parts: a dose-escalation part, a dose-expansion part and tumor-expansion part

 - Histologically and/or cytologically confirmed diagnosis of any progressive locally advanced (unresectable) or metastatic solid tumors that have relapsed or are refractory following the last line of treatment, for which prior standard therapy has been ineffective, standard therapy does not exist, or is not considered appropriate.